Mainmantz/HenryMeds/README.md

 * Updating expired reservations every 15 minutes, would have to monitor user activity to overall see how well this would operate.
 Do we see a lot of not confirmed reservations?
 Is this a short enough cadence to allow good opportunities to fill appointments?
 Should the GET appointments call run this prior to returning results?

-* Allow deletes but ran out of time / techincally not a requirement
+* Allow deletes but ran out of time / not a requirement

 * I had the debate between adding another column to slots to say whether or not its reserved but ultimately decided to do this via joins.
 I believe that helps with data redundancy so we are not keeping track of two "confirmed" fields but does introduce a join which could effect performance.
 Overall in this case, data consistency is more important than speed.

-* Would also want to add some additional edge cases, for example, I in theory could book two appointments during the same timeframe if two different providers had a slot open.
+* Would also want to add some additional edge cases, for example, in theory could book two appointments during the same timeframe if two different providers had a slot open.

 * MORE TESTS but with timing, at least wanted to get the usual fastapi scaffolding in place to showcase.
+Another testing techinque we could use is creating abstractmethod functions to help us mock up our API.

+* Most of these decisions were because of time, in a production system we would love to see every one of these, so not wise overall but wise because of time constraints

 3. **How clean/well structured is the code?**
 * Follows basic python fastapi standards, would love to continue seperating lines of business out further if I had more time.
 Some additional improvements could also be type hints, further seperarting each model out into its our file, etc.

 4. **What ‘extra’ factors are there, that show exceptional talent?**
 * Setup local postgres henrydb to store everything instead of using a quicker API state.
-Showcasing more advanced Fastapi features, postman env for ease of test, error handling.
+Showcasing more advanced Fastapi features, postman env for ease of test, error handling, and testing.
 Also uses an ORM approach rather than building up sql strings.